Alex Graves: Career

-Graves is well known for his work directing 34 episodes of the series The West Wing, where he served as director, producer, supervising producer, co-executive producer, and ultimately executive producer.
+Graves quickly went on to direct 34 episodes of the series The West Wing, where he served as director, producer, supervising producer, co-executive producer, and ultimately executive producer.
 He won two Primetime Emmy Awards for his production work on that series.
 He was also nominated for the Emmy for his direction of the episodes "Posse Comitatus" and "2162 Votes."
 He was awarded the Humanitas Prize for his work on the episode "NSF Thurmont."

 In 2006, he directed the pilot episode of The Nine for ABC, serving as an executive producer on the pilot.
 In 2007, he directed and executive produced the pilot, and directed several more episodes, of the drama Journeyman, which aired on NBC.
 In 2009, Graves was asked by J. J. Abrams to direct and executive produce the pilot of the Fox science-fiction series Fringe.

 From 2010 to 2011, Graves worked for Steven Spielberg to direct and executive produce the pilot of the Fox adventure series Terra Nova.
 The series premiered September 26, 2011.
 In 2010, he directed and executive produced the ABC pilot The Whole Truth for Jerry Bruckheimer.
 This pilot also went on to become a series.
 In 2011, Graves directed a pilot for ABC entitled Poe, a re-imagining of the life of author Edgar Allan Poe, starring Natalie Dormer and Christopher Egan, which did not go to series.
 Graves then directed and executive produced the ABC pilot 666 Park Avenue.

+Of the 14 pilots directed by Graves, 12 were picked up to series.